pierre-rouleau/seed7-mode/README.md

 # How To Install seed7-mode #

-Preliminary notes to new Emacs users:
+**Preliminary notes to new Emacs users:**

 Emacs can and will use a user initialization file, `init.el` if it find one.
 See [The Emacs Initialization File](https://www.gnu.org/software/emacs/manual/html_node/emacs/Init-File.html) for more info.

-It looks for the init.el file inside the directory identified by the `user-emacs-directory` variable, on of many variable controls Emacs behaviour.
+Emacs looks for the init.el file inside the directory identified by the `user-emacs-directory` variable, one of many variable controls Emacs behaviour.

 To see the current value of `user-emacs-directory`, type `C-h o user-emacs-directory RET`.
-That will open a buffer describing the purpose of this  variable, show it's current value.
+That will open a buffer describing the purpose of this  variable and show it's current value.
 It also has a link to the Emacs Lisp code that defines it (which is part of Emacs and you should not modify).

 The `user-emacs-directory` identifies the directory where Emacs looks for the init.el file.
 In Unix-like OS installations it is often set to `"~/.emacs.d/"`.
 Under Windows it will be located somewhere else.